-Item Required Element Description 8.
-Allowable Allowable expenses (item 14 of Allowable Expenses Worksheet) for Expenses each tax year entered in item 6.
-Exceptions: (1) For a qualifying person with four years of farm tax forms in their whole-farm history period enter: (a) In the first block, the allowable expenses that corresponds to the lag year; and (b) In the next four blocks, the allowable expenses that correspond to the tax year entered in item 6.
-(2) For a qualifying person with three years of farm tax forms in their whole farm history period enter: (a) In the first block the allowable expenses that corresponds to the allowable revenue of the tax year that is entered in item 7; (b) In the second block, the allowable expenses that corresponds with the lag year; and (c) In the next three blocks, the allowable expenses that correspond with the tax years entered in item 6.
-9. Total Total allowable revenue and expenses, respectively, for all tax years entered in item 6.
-Sum the allowable revenue and allowable expenses, respectively, for all tax years entered in item 6 and enter the result.
-10. Average Simple average of the allowable revenue and expenses, respectively, for all tax years entered in item 6.
-Divide the result of item 9 for allowable revenue and expenses by five.
-11. Indexed Average Yes No Indexed average allowable revenue and expenses, if applicable.
-If the applicant/insured qualifies for indexed average revenue and chooses to use the revenue trend factor, enter the indexed average revenue and expenses.
-Refer to paragraph 71 and 72.
-Check Yes if the producer chooses to use the indexed average, otherwise check No. Note : Indexed Average not allowed for persons with less than five years of farm tax forms in their whole-farm history period.
+Item Required Element Description 8 (a-e).
+Indexed Revenue Enter the indexed revenue for each year that corresponds with the tax years entered in items 6(a-e).
+Refer to subparagraph 71B(2).
+9 (a-e).
+Allowable Expenses Enter the allowable expenses that correspond with the tax years entered in items 6(a-e) (item 14 of Allowable Expenses Worksheet).
+Exceptions: (1) For a qualifying person with four years of farm tax forms in their whole-farm history period enter: (a) In item 9(a), the allowable expenses that corresponds to the lag year; and (b) In items 9(b-e), the allowable expenses that correspond to the tax year entered in item 6(b-e).
+(2) For a qualifying person with three years of farm tax forms in their whole farm history period enter: (a) In item 9(a), the allowable expenses that corresponds to the allowable revenue of the tax year that is entered in item 7(a); (b) In item 9(b), the allowable expenses that corresponds the allowable revenue entered in item 6(b); and I In items 9(c-e), the allowable expenses that correspond with the tax years entered in items 6(c-e).
+10. Total a .
+Total Allowable Revenue Enter the result of adding the allowable revenue for all tax years entered in item 6 b.
+Total Indexed Revenue Enter the result of adding the indexed revenue for all tax years entered in item 6 c.
+Total Allowable Expenses Enter the result of adding the allowable expenses for all tax years entered in item 6.
+11. Simple Average a.
+Simple Average Allowable Revenue Enter the result of dividing item 10a by five.
+Refer to paragraph 71A. b.
+Simple Average Indexed Revenue Enter the result of dividing item 10b by five, not to exceed the highest allowable revenue amount in column 7(a-e).
+Refer to paragraph 71C(2).